mhira-project/documentation/docs/4-installation-guide/10-RStudio.md

 sidebar_position: 10
 ---

-# R-Studio to test reports
+# Activating R-Studio to test reports

-The installation comes with bundled in `rstudio` container.
+The installation comes with an `rstudio` docker container.

-The RStudio container may be useful for purposes of creating/editing custom reporting scripts using R.
+This container is a great way to test and develop the reports which are based on R.
+This article describes how to activate this container.

 RStudio this is not enabled by default.
-To enabled `rstudio` set following values in your `env` file.
+To enabled `rstudio` set the following values in your `.env` file.

 ```env
 # To enable `rstudio` container uncomment the following line, that enables `rstudio` profile